Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1869.

 Location.
 28° 42.919′ N, 81° 34.969′ W. Marker is in Zellwood, Florida, in Orange County.
-Marker is at the intersection of Spillman Drive and Canopy Circle, on the left when traveling north on Spillman Drive.
+It is at the intersection of Spillman Drive and Canopy Circle, on the left when traveling north on Spillman Drive.
 Touch for map.
 Marker is at or near this postal address: 2126 Spillman Drive, Zellwood FL 32798, United States of America.
 Touch for directions.

 The White House of Zellwood Station Marker image.
 Click for full size.

-Photographed By Tim Fillmon, April 7, 2019
+Photographed by Tim Fillmon, April 7, 2019

 2. The White House of Zellwood Station Marker